padok-team/terraform-google-sql/README.md

 ## Examples

-Examples might need to run `terraform apply` twice because of a race condition with the network.
+Examples can be found in the examples folder.
+You might need to run `terraform apply` twice because of a race condition with the network.
 This would not be needed in normal configurations as the network would be created somewhere else.

 - [MySQL instance private and zonal](examples/mysql_private_zonal)
 - [MySQL instance public and regional](examples/mysql_public_regional)